‘Trouser role’ is a theatrical term used to denote a role which is portrayed by a performer of the opposite sex.

 Gounod’s use of Siébel seems to show that mortal men cannot stand up to those twisted by Hell’s thrall.
 Siébel brings Marguerite (who is the sister of his friend, the soldier Valentin) flowers, only for Méphistophélès to bring a greater gift – a box of ornate jewellery.
 Even after Faust’s betrayal, Marguerite still does not reciprocate Siébel’s feelings.

-In ENO’s 2010 production of Faust, Siébel was portrayed by Anna Grevelius.
+In the ENO’s 2010 production of Faust, Siébel was portrayed by Anna Grevelius.